Kkylie/GtNN_weighted_circulant_graphs/README.md

+# Graph neural networks and non-commuting operators on the weighted circulant graph
 Two experiments for Graph neural networks and non-commuting operators on the weighted circulant graph model.

 1. Stability experiment to show the tightness of stability bound and stability performance on stable GtNN.
 (Stability_of_nonexpansive_operator_tuple.ipynb)